metbosch/greph/README.md

 -----------

 - Download the script file
-- Add execute permitssions
+- Add execution permissions
    ```
    chmod +x greph
    ```
-- Copy the file in your PATH folder
+- Copy the script file into your PATH folder